Best Practices For Your Techs On Residential Projects

 Respect the customer’s time.
 People are busy, and many work at home.
 Have your techs on the job at the appointed time.
 Fifteen minutes early, especially first thing in the morning, can be as bad as a half-hour late.
 If the tech beats traffic and arrives early, have him wait in his vehicle to go to the front door at the proper time.
 A customer doesn’t want to hear his doorbell ring when he’s toweling off after a shower; nor does he want to leave his conference call to let your people in because they’re late.

 Respect the customer’s property.
 Most times, this simply means having your techs be neat and clean – fanatically so.
 Shoe covers are a must, even if the ground outside is bone-dry and free of mud.
+For a clever way to get your techs on board with using shoe covers, check out this former contractor’s advice:

 Put a small shop vac, a broom, and a dustpan on your tech’s vehicles, and insist that they use these tools, even when it looks to them that there’s nothing to clean up.
 Seeing your employee in shoe covers sprucing up the work area is the kind of detail customers remember, and it will earn you future referrals.